harvard-nrg/scanbuddy/docs/source/user_docs.rst

 Redis Container
 """""""""""""""
 One feature of Scanbuddy is checking that the head coil is plugged in correctly and communicating correctly with the Scanner PC.
 We use Redis as a lightweight database to keep track of the head coil status.
-Run this command to build and run the redis container:
+Run this command to build and run the Redis container:

 .. code-block:: shell